It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Even regular people like me and you can take Instagram for a spin and try your luck earning life-changing cash with the platform.

-Even hospitals have entire departments dedicated to figuring out how to tackle sleep problems.
+Hospitals even have entire departments dedicated to figuring out how to tackle sleep problems.

-For example, sleep studies look for volunteers within a specific age range, weight, or sometimes gender.
+Sleep studies look for volunteers within a specific age range, weight, or sometimes gender.

 In some cases, you should also have sleep apnea or other specific medical requirements to participate in the study.